leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Because of the `using` statement.

-Since very often, our code will remain in the space Namespace.
+Since, very often, our code will use stuff from the same namespaces.
 We can write

 ```c#
 using PicoGK;